Cost-Sensitive Evaluation for Binary Classifiers: Related Work

 where $\mathrm{TP}$ ($\mathrm{TN}$) denotes the count of true positives (true negatives), $\mathrm{FP}$ ($\mathrm{FN}$) denotes the count of false positives (false negatives), while $\mathrm{P} = \mathrm{TP} + \mathrm{FN}$ ($\mathrm{N} = \mathrm{TN}+\mathrm{FP}$) is the number of positive (negative) examples, and $N_{\mathrm{tot}} = \mathrm{P}+ \mathrm{N}$ the total number of examples.

-A wide range of evaluation metrics, summarized in Table \ref{tab:metrics_confusion_matrix}, are derived from the confusion matrix, including accuracy, F-measure, recall, precision, specificity, Negative Predictive Value (NPV), informedness, markedness, Matthews Correlation Coefficient (MCC), Cohen's Kappa, G-Mean, and ROC-AUC.
+A wide range of evaluation metrics, summarized in Table \ref{tab:metrics_confusion_matrix}, are derived from the confusion matrix, including accuracy, Jaccard's similarity index, F-measure, recall, precision, specificity, Negative Predictive Value (NPV), informedness, markedness, Matthews Correlation Coefficient (MCC), Cohen's Kappa, G-Mean, and ROC-AUC.
 Despite their widespread use, each of these metrics has received criticism \cite{new_metrics2009measuring, new_metrics2022extending}.
-For example, accuracy is blamed for favoring classifiers that always predict the majority class in strongly imbalanced dataset, while F-measure can produce inconsistent scores when class labels are flipped.
 To mitigate these issues, various techniques have been proposed, such as resampling strategies and cost-sensitive learning.
-However, resampling can distort data properties, introduce redundancy, and increase resource consumption~\cite{cost_sensitive1999metacost, cost_sensitive2014imbalanced, new_metrics2019metric, imbalance2021performance}.
+However, resampling may alter the statistical properties of the original dataset, introduce redundancy, and increase computational cost~\cite{cost_sensitive1999metacost, cost_sensitive2014imbalanced, new_metrics2019metric, imbalance2021performance}.